 The Missing Commit Layer in AI Governance: Why “Safety” Isn’t Enough

 Formation governs what systems see and say.
 Forensics explains what happened.
-The missing layer decides what is allowed to execute at all.

 The one line you’ll remember